bitbay/csc1903/README.md

 		if splittedTerms.not.length > 0
 			matchType.add(NOT)

+		// here are just the basic condition listed, to see all the combinations
+		// please see the source file.
 		switch matchType
 			case OR
-				if matchedAttrs.or > 0
+				if matchedAttrs.or.length > 0
 					matched = true
 				break
 			case AND
-				if matchedAttrs.and == splittedTerms.and
+				if matchedAttrs.and.length == splittedTerms.and.length
 					matched = true
 				break
 			case NOT
-				if matchedAttrs.not == 0
+				if matchedAttrs.not.length == 0
 					matched = true
 				break
 		endswitch